 We started in Athens.
-Got off to a strong start.
 Had a quick breakfast and did our workout.
 In that order.
 Might try to reverse those today.
 Got all of our stuff packed up.
-I had planned on taking some soaps from the hotel but Joe told me last minute that the little boxes I thought contained soaps actually contained shower caps.
+I had planned on taking some soaps from the hotel but Joe told me last minute that the little boxes actually contained shower caps.
 That was hard to hear, but as we were leaving the service cart was right outside so I nicked a soap off that.
-We got down to the front desk and Joe insisted on checking out.
-I told Joe he didn’t have to check out unless he wanted a receipt.
+We got down to the front desk and Joe insisted on checking out even though I told him repeatedly he didn’t have to check out unless he wanted a receipt.
 He sent me to get a taxi.

 While I was waiting for Joe, I chatted with the doorman who gave me some good recommendations.
 I told him we were going to Milos.

 “Rent a scooter.
 Then destroy it.
 There are lots of hidden beaches you can’t get to by road.”

 Seems like good advice.
 He also strongly recommended Crete, “because it’s the biggest.”
 Fair enough.

 After what seemed like a very long time, Joe finally finished checking out and we were on our way to Piraeus Port, gate E7.
 When we arrived the meter on the cab said 9.85.
 We only had 10s and 20s and were agonizing about what to tip as we do with every single purchase when we’re in a foreign country, but the driver did us a solid.
 “18” he said.
 Guess that solves that problem.
 I gave him a 20.
 At the Aegean Sea Lines booth, I handed the guy the confirmation email and he handed me two tickets.
 I was about to ask him where the boat was but he was done with me.
 It was pretty hard to miss.